 Where can I buy camouflage clothing?

 If you are passionate about bow hunting investing in a full layered wardrobe of camp apparel will keep you warm and concealed.
 Many hunting accessory manufacturers also specialize in clothing such as coats, trousers, bibs, and base layers.
-Purchasing your clothing and accessories from reputable suppliers like Sitka, Badlands, or KUIU will keep everything coordinated and you will benefit from their expertise and quality.
+Purchasing your clothing and accessories like hunting day pack from reputable suppliers like Sitka, Badlands, or KUIU will keep everything coordinated and you will benefit from their expertise and quality.

 How else can I keep my hands warm while hunting?